 • During 2010–2014, an estimated 56 million induced abortions occurred each year worldwide.
 This number represents an increase from 50 million annually during 1990–1994, mainly because of population growth.

-• Between 1990–1994 and 2010–2014, the abortion rate declined markedly in developed regions, from 46 to 27 per 1,000.
-In contrast, it remained roughly the same in developing regions.
+• Between 1990–1994 and 2010–2014, the abortion rate declined markedly in developed regions, from 46 to 27 per 1,000, but remained roughly the same in developing regions.

-• Globally, 25% of pregnancies ended in abortion in 2010–2014.
-In developed countries, the proportion declined from 39% to 27% between 1990–1994 and 2010–2014, whereas it increased from 21% to 24% in developing countries.
+• Globally, 25% of all pregnancies ended in abortion in 2010–2014.
+Between 1990–1994 and 2010–2014, the proportion of pregnancies ending in abortion fell from 39% to 27% in developed countries, while it rose from 21% to 24% in developing countries.1

 REGIONAL INCIDENCE AND TRENDS